Skip to content

 dotsecenv init config --gpg-program /usr/local/bin/gpg

-# Initialize with strict mode and login in one step
+# Initialize with login fingerprint

-dotsecenv init config --strict --login E60A1740BAEF49284D22EA7D3C376348F0921C59
+dotsecenv init config --login E60A1740BAEF49284D22EA7D3C376348F0921C59

 Initialize vault file(s).